Clifford Curzon: Soloist

 Curzon built a successful career as a soloist, enabling him to resign from the RAM in 1932.
-In addition to frequent concerts in Britain, he toured Europe in 1936 and 1938 under the auspices of the British Council, and made his US debut in 1939, returning regularly for many years after the Second World War.
+In addition to frequent concerts in Britain, he toured Europe in 1936 and 1938 under the auspices of the British Council, and made his US debut in 1939, returning regularly for many years after World War II.
 In his early years as a star soloist Curzon played a more Romantic and virtuosic repertoire than that associated with him in his later career.
-Established pianists of the time generally ignored concertante works by such composers as Ignacy Jan Paderewski, Vincent d'Indy and Frederick Delius, with which Curzon made a mark.
-He was also known for his espousal of new music, giving premieres and early performances of works by Germaine Tailleferre, John Ireland, Alan Rawsthorne and Lennox Berkeley among others.
+Established pianists of the time generally ignored concertante works by such composers as Ignacy Jan Paderewski, Vincent d'Indy and Frederick Delius, with whom Curzon made a mark.
+He was also known for his espousal of new music, giving premieres and early performances of works by Germaine Tailleferre, John Ireland, Alan Rawsthorne and Lennox Berkeley.
 During the war, shortage of time prevented him from undertaking the British premiere of Aram Khachaturian's Piano Concerto, but his friendship with Benjamin Britten led to many joint concerts by the two musicians.

-Curzon was a highly self-critical performer, and although he signed for the Decca recording company in 1937 and remained with them throughout his career, he was rarely at ease in the studios, and frequently refused to allow the release of recordings in which he felt dissatisfied with his performance.
-(Note: Among recordings that Curzon barred from release were a 1944 Tchaikovsky First Piano Concerto conducted by Malcolm Sargent, a 1947 Wanderer Fantasy, two Mozart concertos conducted by Britten, a 1961 Liszt B minor Sonata, and three different recordings of Mozart's Piano Concerto No.27 in B flat K595 made in 1964, 1967 and 1970.
-Some of these recordings were released after his death.)
+Curzon was a highly self-critical performer, and though he signed with Decca in 1937 and remained with them throughout his career, he was rarely at ease in the studios, and frequently refused to allow the release of recordings in which he felt dissatisfied with his performance.
+(Note: Among recordings that Curzon barred from release were a 1944 Tchaikovsky First Piano Concerto conducted by Malcolm Sargent, a 1947 Wanderer Fantasy, two Mozart concertos conducted by Britten, a 1961 Liszt B minor Sonata, and three different recordings of Mozart's Piano Concerto No. 27 in B-flat, K. 595 made in 1964, 1967 and 1970.
+Some of these were released after his death.)